 In the existing North American terms, we noticed some clauses that, from a Swedish perspective, could be considered unfair.
 Among the terms were, for example, a provision stating that only the original buyer of company products could invoke product warranties.
 This is not consistent with Swedish law, as the company sells its own manufactured products under its own brand.

 Swedish law distinguishes between manufacturer warranty and seller warranty.
 Manufacturer warranty, which was the case here, follows the product regardless of later owners.
 Seller warranty is established by shops and retailers but is not mandatory and the seller decides what applies, which means that it usually applies only to the original buyer.

-The Swedish Act on Consumer Contract Terms includes several examples of terms of agreement that may be considered unfair.
+The Swedish Consumer Contracts Act includes several examples of terms of agreement that may be considered unfair.
 Companies with unbalanced terms with many disclaimers, limitations of liability, and unilateral rights for the company may want to check these against the examples specified in the law.

 To buy or not to buy?

 The consumer’s right of withdrawal was another issue discussed in this case.
 The company offered their customers a 30-day right of withdrawal from the day of ordering on their website.